V-Squared/V-Squared.github.io/plan/dashboard.md

 ### Creating Sprint Review

-- Work on Sunday and possibly Monday morning.
-So far I need about 14 hours work time.
+After each Sprint (and prior to the next) the Scrum Master creates the Sprint Review like so:

-- Add search label of current week into Issue Title.
+- Add search term of current week into Issue Title.
 Example for label: "16W23" as 2016 week 23
 - Create Link as → [Example Closed Issues]{#example-closed-issues}
 - Create Statistics → [Example Statistics](#example-statistics)
+- Write the Wish List for Improvements
 - Notify team members that all reference documentation to new sprint has been updated so they can prepare next sprint